Mount Ararat: Summit ice cap

 Blumenthal estimated that the snow line had been as low as 3000 m in elevation during the Late Pleistocene.
 Such a snow line would have created an ice cap of 100 km2 in extent.
 However, he observed a lack of any clear evidence of prehistoric moraines other than those which were close to the 1958 glacier tongues.
 Blumenthal explained the absence of such moraines by the lack of confining ridges to control glaciers, insufficient debris load in the ice to form moraines, and their burial by later eruptions.
 Years later, Birman observed on the south-facing slopes a possible moraine that extends at least 300 m in altitude below the base of the 1958 ice cap at an elevation of 4200 m.
-He also found two morainal deposits that were created by a Mount Ararat valley glacier of Pleistocene, possibly Wisconsinan (Last Glacial Maximum) age, downvalley from Lake Balık.
+He also found two morainal deposits that were created by a Mount Ararat valley glacier of Pleistocene, possibly in the Last Glacial Period, downvalley from Lake Balık.
 The higher moraine lies at an altitude of about 2200 m and the lower moraine lies at an altitude of about 1800 m.
 The lower moraine occurs about 15 km downstream from Lake Balık.
 Both moraines are about 30 m high.
 It is suspected that Lake Balık occupies a glacial basin.